fauortiz/github-upload/readme.md

 You can create an account and log in, and this will keep a record all of your games.
 In your profile page, you can see data on all of your games, such as your highest scoring games, or your most frequently used words.

 ## About the project (and learnings)

 ### Concept

 The idea was to make something that was sufficiently complex enough that it would force me to explore a lot of functionality fast, but I also wanted to make something I'll probably never get a chance to make at work.
 It started out as a simple word chain game that tested the typing ability and active vocabulary of players, but the design and scope evolved over time.

-In line with the web track, I managed to learn a lot about Javascript, the DOM, AJAX, a ton about CSS, and more SQL, while also enjoying my time spent doing so.
+In line with the web track, I managed to learn a lot about Javascript, the DOM, AJAX, JSON, a ton about CSS, SQL and race conditions, and even about virtual environments and using VSCode, and a little about Git and Github.

 ### Built With